-In early 2019, the covid-19 pandemic led to may people living with sickle cell disorders (SCD) to be regarded as clinically vulnerable and advised to “shield” in order to reduce the risks.
-With covid-19 disproportionately impacting upon racialized minority groups in the UK; with those with SCD already at risk of social isolation; and with their routine hospital care potentially disrupted, people with SCD then faced even greater challenges.
+In early 2019, the covid-19 pandemic led to may people living with sickle cell disorders (SCD) to be regarded as ‘clinically extremely vulnerable’ and advised to “shield” in order to reduce the risks.
+With COVID-19 disproportionately impacting upon racialized minority groups in the UK; with those with SCD already at risk of social isolation; and with their routine hospital care potentially disrupted, people with SCD then faced even greater challenges.
 A collaborative research project between De Montfort University; Leicester Royal Infirmary, OSCAR Sandwell and OSCAR Birmingham led to the production of these guides to ty to support the wellbeing of people living with SCD at these challenging times.

 A Guide to Sickle Cell and Wellbeing (Word Document)